Cancer Doesn't Wait - Neither Should You

 The rapid pace of discovery and the improved cancer treatments that we have helped pioneer as part of the NCI-designated Comprehensive Cancer Centers, have increased the number of cancer survivors in the U.S. and substantially improved the quality of patients’ lives.

 We manage a robust clinical research program, conducting hundreds of clinical trials with the goal of finding better ways to prevent, diagnose and treat cancer.

 Why You Should Enroll in a Research Study

 - Cancer patients enrolled in a clinical study receive an extra layer of medical care with frequent follow up and progress assessments

-- Patients participating in clinical trials average a 20% better outcome than those not enrolled in a study
+- Patients participating in clinical trials may achieve better outcomes than those not enrolled in a study

 - Access to the latest treatments long before they may become widely available